 We list when and what was eaten, diaper changing information and general infant observational notes.
 We help you and your child make the natural transition into the next group, which is the Toddler class.

-As we do in all classrooms, we plan for a 2-week transition to the next class so a child can make a gradual transition and get used to the next class before they graduate.
+As we do in all classrooms, we plan for a 2-week transition and graduation to the next class, which is Toddlers.
+This allows a child to make a gradual transition to get comfortable in the next class.

 Children Central baby daycare assesses the infant at each stage and notes the accomplishments of major milestones of infant development that are observed while in our Infant Care.

 Caregivers are required to obtain Pediatric First Aid and CPR training, as well as attend a minimum of 18-24 hours training in early childhood education.

 Infant Care - Sensory & Motor Skills Development

 - Greeting of infant

 - Individual On-Carpet Time for Fine Motor Development